-- 1. Start Acronis True Image 2020. - 2.
+- 1. Start Acronis Cyber Protect Home Office. - 2.
 On the sidebar, click Backup. - 3.
 Click the plus sign at the bottom of the backup list. - 4.
-Click the Backup source icon, and then select Entire PC. - 5.
-Click the Backup destination icon, and then select a destination for the backup.
+Click the Backup source icon, and then select Entire PC. - Click the Backup destination icon, and then select a destination for the backup.
 We recommend that you back up your computer to Acronis Cloud or to local or network storage.
-Refer to Deciding where to store your backups (p.
-34) for details.
+Refer to Deciding where to store your backups for details.

-6. [optional step] Click Options to set the options for the backup, including Schedule (p.
-54), Scheme (p.
-57), and Password protection (p.
-66).
-For more information see Backup options (p.
-53).

-7. Click Back up now.
+- 6. [optional step] Click Options to set the options for the backup.
+For more information see Backup options. - 7.
+Click Back up now.